Aarin06/UTSC_Event_Planning_App/README.md

 * User ID's are now stored in Shared Preferences after login
 * Implemented refresh button on view events screen when database change is detected
 * Changed enrolledPlayers field in Event class to type ArrayList<String>

+Cat:
+8/07/2022

+TODO:
+- Include Firebase pass/user
+Final Notes for Prof Rawad, Vishal and TA team:
+* Can register a user account but admin account should be manually added.
+Steps: On home page, register a new user.
+Please remember the password.
+Go to Firebase, in the User node, find the most recent node/your created user and change the status field to 1 instead of 0.
+Proceed to login.